httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 An increasing diversity of Web-connected devices and software capabilities has created a need to deliver optimized content for each device.

 This specification defines a set of HTTP request header fields, colloquially known as Client Hints, to address this.
-They are intended to be used as input to proactive content negotiation; just as the Accept header field allows clients to indicate what formats they prefer, Client Hints allow clients to indicate a list of device and agent specific preferences.
+They are intended to be used as input to proactive content negotiation; just as the Accept header field allows user agents to indicate what formats they prefer, Client Hints allow user agents to indicate device and agent specific preferences.

 --- note_Note_to_Readers